Ashton-Gates/PYMYapp/Readme.md

 Click the "Submit" button to send the data to the MISP server.

-Notes
-This is a basic example to demonstrate the functionality of the application.
-In a real-world scenario, you might need to handle errors, add more features, and ensure proper data validation before sending data to the MISP server.

-Make sure to replace the MISP_URL and MISP_KEY variables in main.py with your actual MISP server URL and API key.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.